 LIM College offers a number of need-based and non-need-based competitive scholarships.
 LIM College Business Leadership Scholarship and the LIM College/New York BOCES Scholarship are two competitive scholarships offered to Freshmen students.

-The Continuing Student Supplemental Scholarship is for continuing students and requires a 400-500 word essay, a submitted FAFSA (Free Application for Federal Student Aid) and two letters of recommendation.
+The Continuing Student Supplemental Scholarship is for continuing students and requires a 400-500 word essay, a submitted FAFSA (Free Application for Federal Student Aid, need-based scholarships only) and two letters of recommendation.

 SUPPLEMENTAL SCHOLARSHIPS (Application available in Spring 2018)

 RECOMMENDATION REQUEST FORM (Recommendation form available in Spring 2018)